daigo75/VanillaAPI/index.md

 ### Classes

-As an exmaple, say we wanted to integrate our application's or plugin's (let's name it _Foo_) custom API with the Vanilla API Mapper so that we can access our API in a RESTful manner.
-What we'd do is create a file named `class.api_class_foo.php` and put it in, say, our application's or plugin's `library` directory.
+As an exmaple, say we wanted to integrate our application or plugin's custom API (let's name it _Foo_) with the Vanilla API Mapper so that we can access our API in a RESTful manner.
+What we'd do is create a file named `class.api_class_foo.php` and put it in, say, our application or plugin's `library` directory.
 Just to get things going, let's go ahead and write the class skeleton:

 {% highlight php %}
 <?php if (!defined('APPLICATION')) exit();